 - Taco Sauce.
 With olive oil, garlic, jalapeño, cilantro, and fresh lime juice, this Greek yogurt sauce is cool, creamy, and zippy.
 The jalapeño adds a hint of spice too.

 - Tortillas.
 The shell for our tacos.
-You can use flour or corn tortillas.
+You can use flour or corn tortillas, so pick your favorite.
+Use corn tortillas if you’d like the tacos gluten free.

 The Directions

-- Rinse and dry the shrimp.
+- Season the Shrimp.
 Place shrimp in a large bowl with the oil and spices, tossing to coat.

-- Place the cabbage in a bowl, then toss it with part of the sauce.
+- Make the Slaw.
+Place the cabbage in a bowl, then toss it with part of the sauce.

 What to Pair with Shrimp Tacos